Is milk & other dairy high in vitamin B12?

 Only fortified cereal has the similar effect on vitamin B12 levels.

-Can we depend on cow’s milk to meet our daily needs of vitamin B12?
+Can we depend on cow’s milk to meet our daily needs for Vitamin B12?

-According to the American Heart Association, we should consume up to 13 g of saturated fatty acids and absolutely no trans fats per day.
-High consumption of saturated and trans fats may increase the risk of heart disease, stroke, and raise LDL-cholesterol.[8]
+According to the American Heart Association, we should consume up to 13 grams of saturated fatty acids and absolutely no trans fats per day.
+High consumption of saturated and trans fats may increase the risk of heart disease and stroke, and raise LDL-cholesterol.[8]

-A glass of whole milk contains about 4.6 g of saturated fatty acids and 0.28 g of trans fats!
+A glass of whole milk contains about 4.6 grams of saturated fatty acids and 0.28 grams of trans fats!
 Hence, just a serving of cow’s milk provides 35% of the maximum safe amount of saturated fats.

-Even skim milk is high in fats.
-A glass of 1% milk contains 1.4 g of saturated fatty acids and 0.09 g of trans fats.
+Even low-fat milk can be high in fats.
+A glass of 1% milk contains 1.4 grams of saturated fatty acids and 0.09 grams of trans fats.

 Other dairy contain even more saturated fats!
 Cheeses are particularly high in fats.
-For instance, cheddar cheese contains 19.2 g of saturated fats per 100g.
-It contains even 1.14 g of trans fats per 100g!
-Just a slice of cheddar cheese contains 3.3 g of saturated fats, or 25% of the maximum safe dose!
+For instance, cheddar cheese contains 19.2 grams of saturated fats per 100g.
+It contains even 1.14 grams of trans fats per 100g!
+Just a slice of cheddar cheese contains 3.3 grams of saturated fats or 25% of the maximum safe dose!

 Therefore, we should consume milk and dairy in moderation.
 Better get vitamin B12 from fortified foods or dietary supplements.
 You’ll find a wide variety of vitamin B12 supplements on iHerb.